plainslife/CLI-Mine-Digger/README.md

 It’s sure to test your strategy and luck.<br>
 Are you up for the challenge!<br>

-## 🛠️Instructions to Run and Play the Program
+## 🛠️ Instructions to Run and Play the Program

 ##### Compiling
 (*Assumes you have [MinGW](https://sourceforge.net/projects/mingw/) installed*)